QuantumPL/site/content/publication/Heunen2022/index.md

   finite sets into the category of functions with chosen garbage.
 Thus they capture the fundamental theorems of classical and quantum reversible computing of Toffoli and Stinespring.'
-publication: ''
+publication: '*Proceedings of the ACM on Programming Languages*'
+doi: 10.1145/3498663
 links:
 - name: arXiv
   url: https://arxiv.org/abs/2107.12144
 ---
-To appear at POPL 2022
+POPL '22